-''' int dane_verify_session_crt (dane_state_t s, gnutls_session_t [Function] session, const char hostname, const char proto, unsigned int port, unsigned int sflags, unsigned int vflags, unsigned int verify) '''

-s: A DANE state structure (may be NULL)
+''' int dane_verify_session_crt (dane_state_t s, gnutls_session_t [Function] session, const char hostname, const char proto, unsigned int port, unsigned int sflags, unsigned int vflags, unsigned int verify) s: A DANE state structure (may be NULL) '''

-session: A gnutls session hostname: The hostname associated with the chain proto: The protocol of the service connecting (e.g. tcp) port: The port of the service connecting (e.g. 443) sflags: Flags for the the initialization of s (if NULL) vflags: Verification flags; an OR'ed list of dane\verify\flags\t . verify: An OR'ed list of dane\verify\status\t .
+session: A gnutls session

+hostname: The hostname associated with the chain

+proto: The protocol of the service connecting (e.g. tcp)

+port: The port of the service connecting (e.g. 443)

+sflags: Flags for the the initialization of s (if NULL)

 This function will verify session's certificate chain against the CA constrains and/or the certificate available via DANE.
 See dane\verify\crt() for more information.

-This will not verify the chain for validity; unless the DANE verification is restricted to end certificates, this has to be performed separately using gnutls\certificate\ verify\peers3() .
-Returns: On success, DANE\E\SUCCESS (0) is returned, otherwise a negative error value.
+This will not verify the chain for validity; unless the DANE verification is restricted to end certificates, this must be be performed separately using gnutls\certificate\verify\peers3().

+Returns: a negative error code on error and DANE\E\SUCCESS (0) when the DANE entries were successfully parsed, irrespective of whether they were verified (see verify for that information).
+If no usable entries were encountered DANE\E\REQUESTED\DATA\NOT\AVAILABLE will be returned.